danishaazra/danishaazra/README.md

 ## 📌 Featured Projects

+### 🔹 Final Year Project (FYP)

-### 🔹 IT Inventory Management System
+***Information Technology (IT) Inventory Management System Using RFID and QR Code-Based Approach***

-RFID & QR Code-based inventory management system developed for asset tracking, maintenance scheduling, and inspection management.
+A Final Year Project developed to enhance the management and tracking of IT assets through the integration of RFID and QR Code technologies.
+The system enables efficient asset registration, tracking, verification, maintenance scheduling, inspection management, and reporting, providing a centralized platform for improving inventory visibility and operational efficiency.

 ### 🔹 Hello Chickgu
 Educational platform developed during CodeNection 2025 competition.